libretro/docs/docs/guides/databases.md

 Also see the RetroArch documentation for [import scanning](https://docs.libretro.com/guides/import-content/) and [playlist creation/scanning](https://docs.libretro.com/guides/roms-playlists-thumbnails/#retroarch-playlist-scanner).

-Follow the steps below to find and fix the cause of a database or game/name identification issue:
+Following the steps below will help to find and fix the cause of a database or game/name identification issue:

 - __Update__ your RetroArch databases (Main Menu > Online Updater > Update databases).
 - __Read about the factors that might be affecting the Problem.__
   - Understand [`.dat` and `.rdb`](#libretro-database) files.
-  - Understand [which key field](#key-field) RetroArch uses for matching your item at issue to the database.
+  - Understand [which key field](#key-field-for-matching) RetroArch uses for matching your item at issue to the database.
 Contrary to popular belief, the data used for matching is often the _serial number_ encoded within a disc-game's binary data, not a checksum or hash.
   - Understand [precedence](#precedence).
 - __Verify data on both sides.__
   -  __Your file properties.__ Verify your file has the appropriate [key ID](#key-field): compute the crc checksum, or verify the encoded serial number with a hex editor, whichever is applicable.